 3. Ilakkiya’s bonding with her father is much better this time than what we expected.
 We have missed each other madly and feeling blessed to be together as a family now (touchwood).
 I have blocked my ears to the mad arguments of some people forever.

 2. We have stocked food for three weeks now because we read about how we could be a carrier and affect the immunodeficient.
 We have decided to stay inside for our good and the good of others.
 There are no strict lockdown rules at the moment (a rule that says you are allowed to do any form of exercise outside once every day is not the rule I expected), but it is a self-note for us to continue to quarantine ourselves for the next two weeks.
-Some news about 3 to 6 months of lockdown might be real.
+Some news about 3 to 6 months of lockdown might be real, maybe we will get used to this life.

 1. We have a lot of trees in our present community and it is beautiful to watch it spring to life.
 I enjoy watching the birds from the living room and kitchen window.
 I wish I could click photographs of them.
 With Ilakkiya around, my phone’s safety is my priority.
 In the process, I forget where I place it, and by the time I reach for it, the bird is already gone.